elodin-sys/elodin/docs/public/content/reference/python-api.md

 `GraphQuery` is a special type of query for operating on edges in an entity graph.
 [Edges](#class-elodin-edge) represent relationships between entities and are fundamental for modeling physics systems such as gravity.

 A `GraphQuery` requires exactly one type argument, which must be an annotated [elodin.Edge] component.
-For example, `GraphQuery[GravityEdge]` is a valid graph query iff `GravityEdge` is a component with `Edge` as the base class:
+For example, `GraphQuery[GravityEdge]` is a valid graph query if `GravityEdge` is a component with `Edge` as the base class:

 ```python
 GravityEdge = typing.Annotated[elodin.Edge, elodin.Component("gravity_edge")]